mourgen/navi-x/Navi-X BOXEE/Archived/readme.txt

-Welcome to Navi-X for Boxee v1.1
+Welcome to Navi-X for Boxee v1.4

 Changelog:
--Fixed Youtube secion.
--Added left pop-up menu, press the left cursor key to show this menu.
-Work in progress.
--Added Navi-Xtreme login option.
--Added Boxee app installer to install Boxee apps from within Navi-X.
--GUI update.
+-Improved HTML support.
+Mouse and keyboard controls are now support.
+-Moved the Navi-X media portal to the Navi-Xtreme website.
+Visit Navi-Xtreme at http://navix.turner3d.net/.

 This version has been tested on:
 -Boxee 0.9.23.15885 (vWindows XP)

-Don't forget to visit the Navi-xtreme website (http://navix.turner3d.net)
+-Boxee Box

 ##########################

-Rodejo (rodejo16@gmail.com)